-To join most of the pieces together, I drilled a number of pocket holes using my Kreg Pocket Hole Jig, as shown below:
+To join most of the pieces together for the corner mudroom storage, I drilled a number of pocket holes using my Kreg Pocket Hole Jig, as shown below:

 The pocket holes were ideal for joining inside pieces of wood, like the piece in the center.

 Here is what a pocket hole joined section looked like: